'And Just Like That' Renewed by HBO Max for Season 2

 "And just like that," the video caption says, "we're coming back for season 2."

 The video shows clips of Carrie Bradshaw, Charlotte York Goldenblatt, Miranda Hobbes and their friends from the first season, including newcomers Seema Patel, Lisa Todd Wexley, Dr. Nya Wallace and Che Diaz.
-HBO did not say which characters would be returning for season 2, however.
+HBO did not say which characters would return for season 2, however.

 Sarah Jessica Parker posted a picture of the cast at the season 1 premiere, with the caption: "Season 2: Thank you to our audience."

-While the show was criticized by some for its handling of diversity and its cringey plot lines, it had "the strongest debut of any Max Original series to date," according to HBO Max.
+While some critics and viewers criticized the show for its handling of diversity and its cringey plot lines, it had "the strongest debut of any Max Original series to date," according to HBO Max.

 "I am delighted and excited to tell more stories about these vibrant, bold characters played by these powerful, amazing actors," Michael Patrick King, executive producer, said in a statement.
 "The fact is, we're all thrilled."